CS3398-Oberon-Fairies/-CS3398-Oberon-F2018/README.md

 #### Goals:

-- Improve front-end display to show more than just the location of parking lots.
+- Alex and ?: Improve front-end display to show more than just the location of parking lots.
-- Extend the API for more features (such as social parking spot reports of full lots, etc).
+- Patrick and ?: Extend the API for more features (such as social parking spot reports of full lots, etc).
-- Finalize importing parking spots to DB from OSM.
+- Gary and Rogelio: Finalize importing parking spots to DB from OSM.

 #### Parts: